Criminal Lawyers in Northern Virginia

-From offices in Manassas, Fredericksburg and Fairfax, Virginia, the criminal defense attorneys at Livesay & Myers, P.C. represent clients in Manassas, Fairfax, Prince William, Loudoun, Fauquier, Alexandria, Arlington, Fredericksburg, Spotsylvania, Stafford and across Northern Virginia.
+The highly-rated criminal defense lawyers at Livesay & Myers, P.C. represent clients in Manassas, Fairfax, Prince William, Loudoun, Fauquier, Alexandria, Arlington, Fredericksburg, Spotsylvania, Stafford and all across Northern Virginia.

-Our criminal lawyers are experienced in defending clients against every type of charge in Virginia, from serious felonies to misdemeanors:
+Our criminal lawyers are experienced in defending clients against every type of charge in Virginia, from serious felonies to misdemeanors and traffic violations:

-Step 1: Initial Investigation.
-The best criminal lawyers usually advise clients to remain silent when questioned by law enforcement officials in any potential criminal matter.
+You should refuse to answer any questions when questioned by law enforcement officials in any potential criminal matter.
 It is natural to believe that you can convince someone of your innocence or talk yourself out of the situation.
 In most cases, however, speaking directly with police will significantly impair your ability to present the best possible defense.
 In short, do not speak to anyone about criminal allegations for which you could be a target.
-Do not speak to the police without a criminal attorney present.

-Step 2: Arrest.
 If you are arrested, remember that you have the right to remain silent and the right to an attorney.
 Everything you say WILL be used against you.
 Police will often promise better or special treatment if you will cooperate and speak freely.
 But you must understand: police have no legal authority to make agreements that bind prosecutors.
 Therefore, they cannot make things better for you after charges are filed.
 An investigator may also suggest that an innocent person has nothing to hide and therefore does not need a lawyer.
 Don’t fall for that one, either.
 You have the right to remain silent—innocent or guilty.
 Again, do not speak to law enforcement authorities without a criminal defense lawyer present.
 For more information, see You Have The Right to Remain Silent.
 Use It!

 Our Criminal Lawyers